CoopCodes/Obsidian/Main/Cozy Corners Book Cafe - Client Brief.md

 #### Place a Reservation / Order
 A simple form to allow customers to reserve a book and/or place a café order for pickup.

+Move the styling of each body part, to a useState() implementation